 Russia flight bans add to crisis in EU skies

-Russia has banned Austrian and French flights amid disarray in European skies after the Belarus hijacking.
+Russia has banned some Austrian and French flights, amid disarray in European skies after the Belarus hijacking.

-Austrian Airlines and Air France cancelled flights to Moscow on Wednesday and Thursday (27 May) after Russia denied them permission to divert around Belarus, in line with new EU sanctions.
+Austrian Airlines and Air France cancelled flights to Moscow on Wednesday and Thursday (27 May) when Russia denied them permission to divert around Belarus, in line with new EU sanctions.

 Join EUobserver today